 You can clearly see what a wide range there is in terms of living costs in the USA.
 The cities of New York and San Francisco are way out in front and rank among the world’s most expensive cities.
 Anyone considering moving to either would be wise to have a well-paying job already lined up, significant funds or another significant source of income.
 The same goes for Boston and many of the best places in New England.
 The cost of living in NYC is roughly double what it is in somewhere like Memphis, the cheapest of the 20 we looked at.

 There are even cheaper cities to live in the USA than the ones quoted above.
 If saving money and affordability is your number one factor, then consider one of the smaller towns or cities in one of the southern or central states such as Texas, Arkansas, Tennessee or Missouri.

-This post on the cheapest cities to live in the USA was published in November 2020.
+This post on the best and cheapest cities to live in the US was last updated in May 2023.